Ericeira Portugal Travel Guide

 These clubs offer sun loungers, food, and drinks directly on the sand, providing ease and comfort.

-Some accommodations with swimming pools may offer day passes for non-guests, providing access to their facilities for a fee.
+Some hotels featuring pools may offer day passes for non-guests, providing access to their facilities at a cost.